 \subsection{Model Optimization}

-At each turn $t$, we train the parameters of walker cells $\theta_w$ at each depth $i$ using standard logistic regression loss:
+At each turn $t$, we train the parameters of walker cells $\theta_w$ at each hop $n$ using standard logistic regression loss:

-where $s_{e'} \in \{0,1\}$ is the label for selecting a neighboring entity or not, and $\mathcal{E}^{(i-1)}_t$ denotes the extracted entity set at dialog turn $t$ at hop $n$-1\footnote{Specially, $\mathcal{E}^{(0)}_t$ is the singleton of selected intent.}.
+where $s_{e'} \in \{0,1\}$ is the label indicating the selection of entity ${e'}$, and $\mathcal{E}^{(n-1)}_t$ denotes the extracted entity set at dialog turn $t$ at hop $n$-1\footnote{Specially, $\mathcal{E}^{(0)}_t$ is the singleton of selected intent.}.
 Training the generation model is performed via maximizing the log-likelihood (MLE) of the conditional probabilities in Eq. \ref{eq:clg} over the user utterance:

-Note that we use the extracted dialog acts in the corpus during training.
+Noting that we use the extracted dialog acts in the corpus during training.

 We jointly optimize all trainable parameters mentioned above.
 The final loss for optimization $\mathcal{L}$ is a weighted sum of all losses\footnote{The outlined algorithm and implementation details of CR-Walker are presented in the appendix.}: